Taral-co/tms/CHAT_SYSTEM_GUIDE.md

 ## Getting Started

+The TMS Chat System provides a guided setup experience to help you get started quickly:

+### Guided Setup Flow

+When you first access the Chat section, you'll be guided through a step-by-step setup process:

+1. **Initial Setup Check**: The system automatically detects if you have chat widgets configured
+2. **Guided Onboarding**: If no widgets exist, you'll see a welcome screen with clear next steps
+3. **Progressive Disclosure**: Features unlock as you complete each setup step

 ### 1. Create a Chat Widget

-Before you can handle chat sessions, you need to create at least one chat widget:
+The system will guide you to create your first chat widget:

-1. Navigate to **Chat > Widgets** in the agent console
+1. Navigate to **Chat** in the agent console
+2. If no widgets exist, you'll see the guided setup screen
-2. Click **Create Widget**
+3. Click **Get Started - Create Your First Widget**
-3. Fill in the required information:
+4. Fill in the required information:
    - **Name**: Internal name for the widget
    - **Domain**: The domain where this widget will be embedded
    - **Welcome Message**: Greeting shown to customers
    - **Appearance**: Colors and positioning
    - **Settings**: Business hours, file uploads, etc.
-4. Click **Save** to create the widget
+5. Click **Save** to create the widget
-5. Copy the **embed code** to add to your website
+6. Copy the **embed code** to add to your website

+**Note**: You need at least one verified domain before creating chat widgets.
+[Verify domains in Settings](/settings) if needed.

 ### 2. Embed the Widget